cockroachdb/docs/v2.0/enterprise-licensing.md

 CockroachDB distributes a single binary that contains both core and [enterprise features](https://www.cockroachlabs.com/pricing/).
 You can use core features without any license key.
 However, to use the enterprise features, you need either a trial or an enterprise license key.

-This page shows you how to request and set the trial and enterprise license keys for CockroachDB.
+This page shows you how to get and set the trial and enterprise license keys for CockroachDB.

 <div id="toc"></div>

 ## Types of Licenses

-You can request a trial license or an enterprise license:

 Type | Description
 -------------|------------